 - 1. The search strategy linked to human intelligence can be successfully used in chemical space exploration in silico.
 Indeed, it is able to find unique, predefined target molecules, having a molecular complexity equivalent to that of approved drugs, between the huge amount of possibilities.
 This supports the usage of human search capability coupled to in silico molecule evaluation systems in drug design. - 2.
-Collective human molecular design seems to be both more efficacious and more efficient than n Target molecule not reached.

-individual molecular design.
-This supports the development of collaborative drug design tools that allow to create synergies between different players of this field and reach better drugs.

-3. Compared to artificial intelligence systems, the search efficacy of human collective intelligence is at least as good as the best artificial intelligence approaches.
+Collective human molecular design seems to be both more efficacious and more efficient than individual molecular design.
+This supports the development of collaborative drug design tools that allow to create synergies between different players of this field and reach better drugs. - 3.
+Compared to artificial intelligence systems, the search efficacy of human collective intelligence seems to be at least as good as the best artificial intelligence approaches.
 In contrast, human individual intelligence ranks average.
-Considering the search efficiency, it seems that human intelligence may be better than artificial intelligence due to a higher learning pace.
+Considering the search efficiency, these first results suggest that human intelligence may have a higher learning pace than artificial intelligence.
+This observation should be endorsed by additional experiments including a higher number of AI systems.

-Additionally, some results suggest that human intelligence perceives molecular complexity differently than artificial intelligence.
-This fact would support a combined use of the two in order to reach better drugs.
-In our group we are currently working on an hybrid de novo designer where human and artificial intelligences are integrated in a unique system.
+Additionally, some results may suggest that human intelligence perceives molecular complexity differently than artificial intelligence but also in this case more experiments will be needed to confirm such finding.
+If confirmed, this would support a combined use of the two intelligences in order to reach better drugs.
+In our group we are currently working on two main topics: the extension of the current study with more complex, multi-objective scoring functions; and the implementation of a hybrid de novo designer where human and artificial intelligences are integrated in a unique system.